Severe weather: Thunderstorms, small tornadoes, headed for Auckland, west of North Island

-Severe thunderstorms could strike western areas of the North Island, including Auckland, tonight bringing heavy rain, hail, winds over 110km/h and even small tornadoes.
+Severe thunderstorms could strike western areas of the North Island, including Auckland, tonight bringing heavy rain, hail, winds over 110km/h and even small tornadoes, while flood warnings are in place in Otago.

 A front in the Tasman Sea is expected to move across central New Zealand overnight with a band of rain and embedded thunderstorms.